koyeb/terraform-provider-koyeb/docs/resources/service.md

 Optional:

+- `buildpack` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--definition--git--buildpack))
+- `dockerfile` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--definition--git--dockerfile))
+- `no_deploy_on_push` (Boolean) If set to true, no Koyeb deployments will be triggered when changes are pushed to the GitHub repository branch

+<a id="nestedblock--definition--git--buildpack"></a>
+### Nested Schema for `definition.git.buildpack`

+Optional:

 - `build_command` (String) The command to build your application during the build phase.
 If your application does not require a build command, leave this field empty
-- `no_deploy_on_push` (Boolean) If set to true, no Koyeb deployments will be triggered when changes are pushed to the GitHub repository branch
+- `privileged` (Boolean) When enabled, the service container will run in privileged mode.
+This advanced feature is useful to get advanced system privileges.
 - `run_command` (String) The command to run your application once the built is completed

+<a id="nestedblock--definition--git--dockerfile"></a>
+### Nested Schema for `definition.git.dockerfile`

+Optional:

+- `args` (List of String) The arguments to pass to the Docker command
+- `command` (String) Override the command to execute on the container
+- `dockerfile` (String) The location of your Dockerfile relative to the work directory.
+If not set, the work directory defaults to the root of the repository.
+- `entrypoint` (List of String) Override the default entrypoint to execute on the container
+- `privileged` (Boolean) When enabled, the service container will run in privileged mode.
+This advanced feature is useful to get advanced system privileges.
+- `target` (String) Target build stage: If your Dockerfile contains multi-stage builds, you can choose the target stage to build and deploy by entering its name

 <a id="nestedblock--definition--health_checks"></a>